 Regenerating human energy by integrating nature into the built environment through biophilic design

-Biophilic design is the art of creating a connection between nature and the built environment to improve human wellbeing and the environment.
+So, biophilic design is the art of creating a connection between nature and the built environment to improve human wellbeing and the environment.
 To put it another way, biophilic design is a bridge between nature and the built environment to develop the built environment in harmony with nature.
-The value of biophilic design has been well documented by studies showing the physiological and psychological benefits of reconnecting humans with nature.
+Therefore, the value of biophilic design has been well documented by studies showing the physiological and psychological benefits of reconnecting humans with nature.

 Biophilic Design Applications

-Biophilic design has three main applications: direct experience of nature, the indirect experience of nature, and the experience of space and place.4 5 The implementation of these applications would be different depending on the project and its context.
+Additionally, biophilic design has three main applications: the direct experience of nature, the indirect experience of nature, and the experience of space and place.4 5 Thus, the implementation of these applications would be different depending on the project and its context.

-The direct experience of nature refers to having direct contact with nature and natural processes, including, light, plants, water, animals, fire, etc. The indirect experience of nature refers to the exposure of natural representation and natural analogs, such as the image of nature, natural material, natural color, biomimicry, etc. The experience of space and place refers to spatial features and characteristics of the natural environment that have advanced human health and wellbeing.
-Examples including prospect and refuge, organized complexity, mobility, navigating, and more.
+So, the direct experience of nature refers to having direct contact with nature and natural processes, including, light, plants, water, animals, fire, etc. The indirect experience of nature refers to the exposure to natural representation and natural analogs, such as the image of nature, natural material, natural colour, biomimicry, etc. Moreover, the experience of space and place refers to spatial features and characteristics of the natural environment that have advanced human health and wellbeing.
+Further examples include prospect and refuge, organized complexity, mobility, navigating, and more.

 Biophilic Design and Biophilic Urbanism

-Biophilic design can be implemented on small scales such as the interior/exterior of a building, as well as bigger scales like biophilic urbanism (Picture below).
-Studies have proven that biophilic design can improve mental and physical health, environmental conditions, and provide economic benefits.
+Biophilic design can be implemented on small scales such as the interior/exterior of a building, as well as on bigger scales like biophilic urbanism (Picture below).
+Further, studies have proven that biophilic design can improve mental and physical health, and environmental conditions, and provide economic benefits.

-Biophilic urbanism is more capable of optimizing the health of the city in different ways, such as improving the city environment, providing economic growth for the municipality through stormwater management, and improve the mental health of society.6 Researchers also indicate that the crime rate is significantly lower in neighborhoods with more natural elements.7
+Biophilic urbanism is more capable of optimizing the health of the city in different ways, such as improving the city environment, providing economic growth for the municipality through stormwater management, and improving the mental health of society.6 Researchers also indicate that the crime rate is significantly lower in neighbourhoods with more natural elements.7

-The most interesting fact about biophilic application is that human brain can differentiate the difference between human-made nature and the natural environment.
-Therefore, biophilic designers should consider the point that the impact of nature’s direct experience on human mind is not the same as the indirect experience and there are so many parameters that should be considered to create that impact.
+Lastly, the most interesting fact about biophilic application is that the human brain can differentiate the difference between human-made nature and the natural environment.
+Therefore, biophilic designers should consider the point that the impact of nature’s direct experience on the human mind is not the same as the indirect experience and there are so many parameters that should be considered to create that impact.